Global Agenda Council on Social Security Systems 2012-2014

 - Coherence and flexibility of the social security system

-- Higher levels of financial literary as the bedrock of effective and sustainable social security
+- Higher levels of financial literacy as the bedrock of effective and sustainable social security

 - The development of effective capital markets